ophusgroup/teaching-matsci144/text/fuelcell_05_chem_eq_fuelcell.md

 ---

 ## Fuel Cell Equilibrium

-For the fuel cell shown in [](#fuel-cell-complete), we want to determine the its voltage at the open circuit condition (i.e., the current does not flow through the circuit due to a break in the circuit).
-The open circuit condition is to simplify our calculation since any non-zero current would lead to an change in voltage due to resistance in the fuel cell (on the zeroth order, one can rationalize such change in voltage with Ohm's law, $\Delta V=\Delta I\cdot R$).
-Such an open circuit can be achieved by removing the lightbulb in [](#fuel-cell-complete) to create a gap/break in the circuit.
+For the fuel cell shown in [](#fuel-cell-complete), we want to determine its voltage at the open circuit condition (i.e., the current does not flow through the circuit due to a break in the circuit).
+The open circuit condition simplifies our calculation since any non-zero current would lead to a change in voltage due to resistance in the fuel cell (on the zeroth order, one can rationalize such change in voltage with Ohm's law, $\Delta V=\Delta I\cdot R$).
+An open circuit can be achieved by removing the lightbulb in in [](#fuel-cell-complete) to create a gap in the circuit.
 To use the generalized expression for chemical equilibrium as seen in [Equation %s](#eq:general_reaction_eq), we first need to figure out all species in a fuel cell that are relevant to chemical equilibrium.

 :::{table} Fuel cell species and chemical reactions